microsoft/nni/docs/en_US/NAS/ExecutionEngines.rst

 Execution Engines
 =================

-Execution engine is for running NAS experiment.
-NNI supports three execution engines, each of them has their own characteristics. **Pure-python execution engine** does not have special requirement on user model, it supports the model space expressed with `inline mutation APIs <./MutationPrimitives.rst>`__. **Graph-based execution engine** requires that user's model should be able to be parsed by `TorchScript <https://pytorch.org/docs/stable/jit.html>`__, it supports model space expressed with both `inline mutation APIs <./MutationPrimitives.rst>`__ and `mutators <./Mutators.rst>`__. **CGO execution engine** has the same requirement and ability to graph-based execution engine, it further enables cross-model optimizations, which makes model space exploration faster.
+Execution engine is for running Retiarii Experiment.
+NNI supports three execution engines, users can choose a speicific engine according to the type of their model mutation definition and their requirements for cross-model optimizations.

+* **Pure-python execution engine** is the default engine, it supports the model space expressed by `inline mutation API <./MutationPrimitives.rst>`__.

+* **Graph-based execution engine** supports the use of `inline mutation APIs <./MutationPrimitives.rst>`__ and model spaces represented by `mutators <./Mutators.rst>`__.
+It requires the user's model to be parsed by `TorchScript <https://pytorch.org/docs/stable/jit.html>`__.

+* **CGO execution engine** has the same requirements and capabilities as the **Graph-based execution engine**.
+But further enables cross-model optimizations, which makes model space exploration faster.

 Pure-python Execution Engine
 ----------------------------

-We recommend users to use this execution engine, if they are new to NNI NAS.
+Pure-python Execution Engine is the default engine, we recommend users to keep using this execution engine, if they are new to NNI NAS.
 Pure-python execution engine plays magic within the scope of inline mutation APIs, while does not touch the rest of user model.
 Thus, it has minimal requirement on user model.
-This execution engine is the default execution engine in Retiarii.

 Two steps are needed to use this engine now.